-Your strength and flexibility play an important role in proper club fitting, especially in how it relates to your golf swing.
+Your strength and flexibility are important in proper club fitting, especially in how it relates to your golf swing.
 In a collaborative series between Mitchell Golf and Smart Strength, Alex Harris of Smart Strength covers four aspects that can put you in a better position to improve your game.
 In this series we’ll cover:

 - The role of stability in golf and how you train for it.

 - Rotational power… Top 3 exercises you need to know.

 - The Golf swing/ Training/ Back health… What is the correct recipe for success?

 - The thing we all want more of.
 Speed.